Husqvarna vs Ambrogio - A user's perspective.

 Flexibility to deal with complex areas

 From the installation point of view, a Husqvarna perimeter wire installation is very similar to a Ambrogio installation, the main point where they differ is how the mower navigates to different areas in your lawn and find their way back to the base station.

 The Husqvarna uses separate guide wires that it follows to find each area whereas the Ambrogio uses the perimeter wire.

-If you have a complex garden with a number of linked areas then the Husqvarna can handle it up to 3 additional areas on the biggest machine – then you have to get more creative…the Ambrogio L35 Deluxe upwards can handle 7 additional areas.
+If you have a complex garden with a number of linked areas then the Husqvarna can handle it up to 3 additional areas on the biggest machine – then you have to get more creative…the Ambrogio Twenty 25 Elite upwards can handle 7 additional areas.
 Why would you need 7 additional areas?
 Although you might consider an ‘area’ as a lawn separated from your main lawn (perhaps though a gate, path etc.), the reality is that we setup areas to handle parts of the lawn where the robot may not get to very often in it’s usual operation e.g. round the back of a flowerbed, tennis court, swimming pool.

 The other thing is that over time, your requirements change, perhaps you add a flowerbed, seed an area that you didn’t previously mow…what you want is a mower that provides the flexibility for the future.

-This season (2020), we decide to move the base station.
+In the 2020 season, we decide to move the base station.
 It was a short distance (about 5m).
 With the Ambrogio, it was easy, we just needed to extend one end of the perimeter wire, change 1 distance to an Area via the App and we were ready to go…well not quite as we had to solve the problem of a mower going over shingle as well.

 If we had guide wires to move instead, we would have probably not moved it – too much hassle.